The first time I studied effectively was for a Year 12 Biology exam I wanted to get an A in.

 I got a B+.
 Frustration plus!

-But by the last year of high school I should have already developed effective study skills.
+But as a teacher, I look back and think that by the last year of high school, I should have already developed effective study skills.
 I hadn’t – and I was a good student.

 I turned up, I paid attention, and I knew that writing out definitions a million times wasn’t going to work.
 (Unlike some of my peers, whose hands ached for the entire of senior year).

 If a good student doesn’t learn how to study effectively until by chance in their last year of school they figure it out, what chance does an average student have?

 But, I hear you ask, what study skills should I teach?
 Which skills are the most important?
 The curriculum is crowded, how can I do it quickly?

 Scroll down to find out 9 essential study skills that every student should know (and every teacher should teach).